abcdan/projects/README.md

 - A custom CMS
 - A website like Github
 - A programming language
+- A 3D game
+- A character generator

 #### These projects are categorised based on my personal opinion, you can make an issue on this repo to point out if a project idea needs to be moved to another category.